-- Must have a fully fenced backyard with no holes or gaps.
-Rusty would be prone to escaping!
+- Must have a fully fenced backyard with no holes or gaps (this includes rural properties also) Rusty would be prone to escaping!

 - Children in the home must be at least 6 years old AND be doggy knowledgeable.

-- We would ideally like to find a cat and dog-free home for Rusty, as he does require a lot of attention.
-We would perhaps consider a home with a cat if the Adopter was willing and capable of doing the same amount of work our foster carer has had to do.
-Rusty is cat and dog trainable, but does not immediately love either.
-He would be OK with perhaps a female small dog.
+- Rusty is cat and dog trainable, but does not immediately love either.
+Ideally Rusty needs a cat and dog-free home We would perhaps consider a home with an outdoors cat if the Adopter was willing and capable of doing the same amount to train Rusty to "leave it".
+Not compatible for male dogs or large dogs - He would be OK with a female small breed dog.

 PLEASE NOTE: Before applying for our dogs, please do read the above adopter requirements and ensure that you meet these.
 We are very clear about the homes we are seeking.
 We set the adopter requirements after consultation with the foster carers and consideration of the dogs, needs, welfare and personality.
 They are strict requirements - no exceptions.
 Please do not submit an application if you do not meet the above, we will simply respond to confirm the application is declined.
 Unfortunately, at times this has been the case and we have had to disappoint prospective adopters.
 This is why we are clear about our requirements prior and note them above.